flurry/avro-mobile/README.md

 Avro Example with Java Server, iOS Client, Android Client

 Apache Avro (http://avro.apache.org) is being used as the data serialization tool at Flurry for our ad serving over iOS and Android.
 This project serves as an illustration of our deployment.
-For more information into our use of Apache Avro see http://tech.flurry.com/<rest of link>

 This example uses an embedded Jetty Server for ease of deployment and testing (and because we think Jetty is awesome).
 Jetty is available here: http://www.eclipse.org/jetty/